diegogurpegui/explanations/README.md

 ## Contributing
 The idea for this repo is to contain collective knowledge (and power of synthesis) to display complex topics in a simple a sometimes reduced way.

-So, feel free to propose changes on any content, add words limits, add topics, suggest content reorganization, etc. Everything is welcome.
+So, feel free to propose changes on any content, add words limits, add topics, suggest content reorganization, etc. Everything is welcome, just [report an issue](https://github.com/diegogurpegui/explanations/issues) or [add a PR](https://github.com/diegogurpegui/explanations/pulls).